 - Every employee of the AbaQulusi Local Municipality shall attend at least one HIV/AIIDS education program annually covering various aspects of the disease. - Information, education, awareness and prevention programs will be developed and implemented with participation of all appropriate stakeholders and will involve recognised representatives of Labour.
-Council will also, wherever possible and necessary, utilise CBO's/NGO's and other resources in its intervention programme.
+Council will also, wherever possible and necessary, utilise b.
+Openness, Care and Support

+CBO's/NGO's and other resources in its intervention programme.